 CONGO BILL JOINS THE FLYING TIGERS

 The few paragraphs below refer to the Viking shield mentioned previously above.
 Although not Tango Squadron or P-40 related, it did in fact, because of my interest, put me into a position to meet William McGarry.
-Interestingly enough, even though the events surrounding the shield did not happen in an exotic far east Terry and the Pirates type milieu or setting that I am always harping on how much I love, you would have never known it as I got not only kidnapped but also shot at by a group of what I call "grave robbers," and barely, except for the sandstorm, escape with my life.
+Interestingly enough, even though the events surrounding the shield did not happen in an exotic far east Terry and the Pirates type milieu or setting that I am always harping on how much I love, you would never have known it.
+Not only did I get kidnapped, but also shot at by a group of men that, because they were, I call none other than "grave robbers," and except for the sandstorm, barely being able to escape with my life.

 What follows is from Footnote of the VIKINGS OF THE DESERT SOUTHWEST linked below.
 The one line quote basically lays the groundwork before moving on regarding my experience of having been caught up in some aspects of there being, no matter how remote, an ancient Viking shield found in the Desert Southwest: